You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 • When selecting keywords start simply; use two or three simple keywords or phrases; then you can adjust the search depending on the number of results.

-• In EBSCO, Google scholar (best searched on campus as it links to college databases), and in Discover, you can put key phrases in inverted commas such as “student nurse” or “communication barriers”; this will ensure that the phrase, rather than the separate words are searched.
+• In many databases (and Google) you can put key phrases in inverted commas such as “student nurse” or “communication barriers”; this will ensure that the phrase, rather than the separate words are searched.

 • If you get a lot of results make the search more specific by adding another keyword or by changing the search parameters to TITLE or ABSTRACT.